Incorporate a company limited by guarantee

 - Prepare a Memorandum of Association and Articles of Association.

-- If Registry of Joint Stock Companies approves the incorporation forms, it files them and sends you a Certificate of Incorporation.
+- If Registry of Joint Stock Companies approves the incorporation form, it files the form and issues a Certificate of Incorporation, Certificate or Registration and Business Number.

 How long it takes

-It should take 1 to 2 weeks to get the Certificate of Incorporation.
-It can take longer if more information is needed or if your forms haven’t been filled in correctly.
+It should take 1 to 2 weeks to get the Certificate of Incorporation, Certificate of Registration and Business Number.
+It can take longer if more information is needed or if your form hasn’t been filled in correctly.

 Before you start